-The first three years of studio work will be comprised of a broad range of courses, including Foundational drawing and design, Typography, Design Ideation, Photodesign, and Kinetic Communication.
-These courses will be supplemented with general education requirements, directed electives, design history, and interdisciplinary courses in design thinking and user-centered design.
-Students may also take relevant courses outside of the College.
-The Spring semester of third year will be dedicated to presenting overviews of selected areas of concentration in visual communication: print-based design, time-based design, and interaction design.
+The first three years of studio work for Communication Design students at DAAP is comprised of a broad range of courses, including foundational drawing and design, typography, design ideation, photodesign, and kinetic communication.
+These courses are supplemented with general education requirements, directed electives, design history, and interdisciplinary courses in design thinking and user-centered design.
+Students may also take relevant courses outside of the college.
+The spring semester of third year will be dedicated to presenting overviews of selected areas of concentration in visual communication: print-based design, time-based design, and interaction design.
 Following this sequence, students may decide to focus on one of these three critical areas.
-Subsequent studios will refine and develop specific or general skills and be enhanced with further study in Design History, Methodology, Research Methods, and Global Studies.
+Subsequent studios will refine and develop specific or general skills and be enhanced with further study in design history, methodology, research methods, and global studies.

-To view the Graphic Communication Design curriculum, click here.
-(If PDF does not open in browser, check your Downloads folder.)
+(If PDF does not open in browser, check your downloads folder.)